BG3-Community-Library-Team/bg3-community/Tutorials/Toolkit/Creating-a-new-level.md

 	Basically, the difference between `Resource Manager` resources and `Root Templates` ones is that before you can place an object on the level, you need to create a `RootTemplate` for it; you create your level using `RootTemplates`.
 You can't just drag and drop an object from `Resource Manager`.

-    Further in the guide I will refer to `RootTemplate` as `Object` or vice versa.
+    Further in the guide we will refer to `RootTemplate` as `Object` and vice versa.